Mercury13/unicodia/README.md

 * ASCII mapping is NOT a reason.

 ## Language
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.
-Every _lingua franca_ (English, Russian) in its international form.
-Write examples in appropriate language where feasible: e.g. English L10n → examples in English.
+Every _lingua franca_ (English, Russian, French) in its international form.
+Make examples as patriotic as possible for language we’re writing: the same letter is Russian and Ukrainian in respective L10n’s.
 Apostrophe is U+2019.

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.
 Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.